cjglo/go-graphs/README.md

 # Go Graphs

 My library for creating various Graph implementations.
-No resources used for this other than by old C++ data structures book to remember how to build.
+No resources used for this other than by old C++ data structures book to remember how to build and the png `Graph` as a starting point for the Graph.

 ### Graphs